TelegraphResearch/TelegraphResearch/_posts/2014-09-25-pooled-ride-sharing.md

 * Groups do not have the ability to choose between a given service.
 * Pooled routes are perfectly efficient.
 In reality, some additional time is added from slight differences between routes.

 # Experiment

+The simulation can test all 4 hypotheses in just two phases.

+## Phase A: Equal Vehicles, Increasing Arrival Rate

+Phase A will study how each model performs under various loads and find an appropriate range of arrival rates for the steady-state.

+### Fixed Parameters
+* Simulation Time: 6 hours
+* Travel Time Avgerage: 15 minutes
+* Travel Time Standard Deviation: 3 minutes
+* Vehicle Loading Time Average: 3 minutes
+* Vehicle Loading Time Standard Deviation: 30 seconds
+* Number of Pooled Vehicles: 100
+* Number of Dedicatd Vehicles: 100

+### Variable Parameters
+* Arrival Rate: Increasing from 0.01 to 0.19 by 0.01 increments

+## Phase B: Steady Arrival Rate, Decreasing Vehicles

+From Phase A, we can find the highest arrival rate that is suitable for steady-state analysis.
+With that arrival rate, we can study how the pooled system performs with fewer vehicles.

+### Fixed Parameters
+* Simulation Time: 6 hours
+* Travel Time Avgerage: 15 minutes
+* Travel Time Standard Deviation: 3 minutes
+* Vehicle Loading Time Average: 3 minutes
+* Vehicle Loading Time Standard Deviation: 30 seconds
+* Number of Dedicatd Vehicles: 100
+* Arrival Rate: 0.06

+### Variable Parameters
+* Number of Pooled Vehicles: Decreasing from 100 to 49 by increments of 3

 # Analysis